artmetla/DejaView/docs/design-docs/batch-trace-processor.md

   rise significantly to the point where a central implementation becomes a necessity.
 Because of this, it's better to have the API first before engineers start building their own custom solutions.
-* A big aim for the Perfetto team these days is to make trace analysis more accessible to reduce the number of places where we need to be in the loop.
+* A big aim for the DejaView team these days is to make trace analysis more accessible to reduce the number of places where we need to be in the loop.
   Having a well supported API for an important usecase like bulk trace analysis directly helps with this.